 Matter of Fact

 The Hong Kong tax department grants offshore claim decision based on a matter of fact.
 In simple terms, if your customers are based in Hong Kong, it is a practical matter of fact you generate profit from Hong Kong.
-The principle is based on the nature of each business transactions, and for each transaction which generates profits for the company.
+The principle is based on the nature of each business transaction, and for each transaction which generates profits for the company.

 For example, if you run a trading business, the tax department focuses on where contracts for purchase and sales took place.
 The tax department does not only consider the place you sign the contract.
 They also look into the process, i.e. how you negotiate the contract, and how you complete and perform the terms and conditions of the contract.
 It is not just about where you buy and sell your products.
 It is also about where you store the products, how you ship the products, and where and how you process the orders.
 All relevant facts will be considered.